- 65 Actual Exam Questions

 JNCIA Cloud Reference:

-For example, Juniper Contrail integrates with Kubernetes and KubeVirt to provide networking and security for hybrid workloads.
+For example, Juniper Contrail integrates with Kubernetes and KubeVirt to provide advanced networking and security features for IaaS-like environments.

 KubeVirt Documentation